breatheco-de/content/src/content/lesson/css-layouts.md

 ## Live Demo: Play with the Box

-Use the sliders on the left toolbar to change the margin, padding, border radius or any other CSS Rule available in the demo:
+Use the sliders on the left toolbar to change the margin, padding, border radius, or any other CSS Rule available in the demo:

 <iframe src="https://assets.breatheco.de/live-demos/css/box-model/" width="100%" height="465" frameborder="0" scrolling="no" style="border:0px; overflow: hidden;"></iframe>